AdesisNetlife/croak/README.md

 ```

 ##### config.load([ filePath ])
-Discover configuration files, then it will read, parse and load projects configuration
+This method tries to discover configuration files, then it will read, parse and load them
 It will **throw an Error exception** if cannot read or parse configuration files

 ##### config.save([ filePath ])
-Save existent loaded configuration in disk
+Saves existing loaded configuration in disk

 It will **throw an Error exception** if cannot write data

 ##### config.raw()
-Return an `object` with the both global and local properties with
+Returns an `object` with both global and local properties with
 the config data as raw string (ini format)

 ##### config.get([ key ])
-Retrieves an existent config value.
-It can return the whole or access to an specific fix,
+Retrieves an existing config value querying by its key.
+If not argument is passed, it will return the whole config
-simply querying with property access dot notation

 ```js
 croakConfig.get('my-project') // { gruntfile: './path/to/Gruntfile.js' ... }